Grrwahrr/sesame/README.md

   - ?
 Manually delete single ticket
     - requires seat_id, co-signed by ticket / admin
   - ?
 Delete all tickets for an event
-    - requires seat_id, co-signed by ticket / admin
+    - co-signed by ticket / admin
 - User
   - mint NFT for ticket